25th November 2014

 Education security and the safety of students and staff has always featured high on the list of priorities for the chancellor or principal of any British university or college.

 Sadly, random acts of wanton violence and sometimes retribution and an ever more stringent legal responsibility mean safeguarding has become of paramount importance.

-The Safeguarding Vulnerable Groups Act of 2006 made it law to protect children and other vulnerable adults from harm or risk of harm by preventing those individuals who are deemed unsuitable from gaining access to them through their work.
+The Safeguarding Vulnerable Groups Act of 2006 made it law to protect children and other vulnerable adults from harm or risk of harm by preventing individuals deemed unsuitable from gaining access to them through their work.
 In short, you must keep ‘bad people’ out and children, young people and staff safe.

-The University of Glasgow in its Physical Security Policy last amended earlier this year says it will ‘endeavour to ensure, as far as is reasonably practical, the personal safety and security of all students, staff, visitors and contributors at all University campuses and University controlled buildings’.
+The University of Glasgow, in its Physical Security Policy last amended earlier this year, says it will ‘endeavour to ensure, as far as is reasonably practical, the personal safety and security of all students, staff, visitors and contributors at all University campuses and University controlled buildings’.

-It says efficient physical security can be designed in at the beginning.
+It says efficient physical security can be designed at the beginning.
 And its first recommendation is to provide a substantial secure boundary and limit access points for vehicles and pedestrians, which has now become a part of Ofsted inspections.

 By linking access control with a building’s energy management system, establishments can reduce energy costs, address environmental concerns and improve energy efficiency and education security.